ietf-rats-wg/eat/draft-ietf-rats-eat.md

 CWT defines the "cti" claim.
 JWT defines the "jti" claim.
 These are equivalent to each other in EAT and carry a unique token identifier as they do in JWT and CWT.
-They may be used to defend against re use of the token but are distinct from the nonce that is used by the relying party to guarantee freshness and defend against replay.
+They may be used to defend against re use of the token but are distinct from the nonce that is used by the Relying Party to guarantee freshness and defend against replay.

 ## Timestamp claim (iat)